Estimation of Large Covariance and Precision Matrices from Temporally Dependent Observations: Numerical Results

 \subsection{rfMRI data analysis}

 Here we analyze a rfMRI data set for the estimation of brain functional connectivity.
 The preprocessed rfMRI data of a healthy young woman are provided by the WU-Minn Human Connectome Project (www.humanconnectome.org).
 The original data consist of 1,200 temporal brain images and each image contains 229,404 brain voxels with size $2{\times} 2{\times}2\mbox{ mm}^3$.
-We discard the first 10 images due to concerns of early nonsteady magnetization, and, for the ease of implementation, reduce the image dimension using a grid-based method \citep{Srip14} to 907 functional brain nodes that are placed in a regular three-dimensional grid spaced at 12-mm intervals throughout the brain.
-Each node consists of a 3-mm voxel-center-to-voxel-center radius pseudosphere, which encompasses 19 voxels.
-The time series for each node is a spatially averaged time series of the 19 voxels within the node.
-The estimated $\alpha$ from all 907 time series is about $0.25$ (see Subsection~\ref{I-compare models}, Figure~\ref{I-autocorrelation}(a)).
+We discard the first 10 images due to concerns of early nonsteady magnetization.
+For the ease of implementation, we use a grid-based method \cite{Srip14} to reduce the image dimension to 907 functional brain nodes that are placed in a regular three-dimensional grid spaced at 12-mm intervals throughout the brain.
+Each node consists of a 3-mm voxel-center-to-voxel-center radius pseudosphere, which encompasses 19 voxels, and the time series at the node is a spatially averaged time series of these 19 voxels.
+The temporal dependence of the 907 time series is approximated by the PDD model~\eqref{PDD} with $C_0=1$ and $\alpha=0.30$ (see Figure~\ref{autocorrelation}).

-The functional connectivity between two brain nodes can be evaluated by either correlation or partial correlation, here we simply call them the marginal connectivity and the direct connectivity, respectively.
-For the marginal connectivity, we only apply the hard thresholding method for estimating the correlation matrix which usually yields less number of false discoveries than the soft thresholding, and find that 1.47\% of all the pairs of nodes are connected with a threshold value of 0.12 to the sample correlations.
-For the direct connectivity, we calculate the estimated partial correlations $\{-\hat{\omega}_{ij}/\sqrt{\hat{\omega}_{ii}\hat{\omega}_{jj}},i\ne j\}$ from the precision matrix estimator $\hat{\mb{\Omega}}:=(\hat{\omega}_{ij})_{p\times p}$.
+The functional connectivity between two brain nodes can be evaluated by either correlation or partial correlation, here we follow the convention by simply calling them the marginal connectivity and the direct connectivity, respectively.
+For the marginal connectivity, we only apply the hard thresholding method for estimating the correlation matrix, which usually yields less number of false discoveries than the soft thresholding.
+We find that 1.47\% of all the pairs of nodes are connected with a threshold value of 0.12 to the sample correlations.
+For the direct connectivity, we calculate the estimated partial correlations $\{-\hat{\omega}_{ij}/\sqrt{\hat{\omega}_{ii}\hat{\omega}_{jj}},i\ne j\}$ from the precision matrix estimator $\widehat{\mb{\Omega}}\coloneqq(\hat{\omega}_{ij})_{p\times p}$.
 Both CLIME and SPICE yield similar result, hence we only report the result of CLIME.
 We find that 2.71\% of all the pairs of nodes are connected conditional on all other nodes.
 Most of the nonzero estimated partial correlations have small absolute values, with the medium at 0.01 and the maximum at 0.45.
-There are 0.62\% of all pairs of nodes connected both marginally and directly.
+About 0.62\% of all the pairs of nodes are connected both marginally and directly.